Intermittent File Encryption in Ransomware: Measurement, Modeling, and Detection: Empirical landscape of partial‑encryption artefacts

-Table \ref{samples} lists the file types in our study and groups them by compression behavior.
-The set spans lossless and uncompressed formats, container based documents that blend compressed and structured parts, and lossy media.
-This diversity captures a broad range of baseline entropy and byte regularity seen in real world data.
-Lossless and uncompressed files retain clear structure, while lossy media often appear close to random at the byte level even without encryption.
-Container documents vary widely because a single file may combine uncompressed text, deflate compressed XML, and already compressed images or audio.
+In total, our dataset contains 26,482 files spanning a wide variety of structures, compression behaviors, and media types.
+This diversity captures a broad range of baseline entropy and byte regularity seen in real-world data: lossless and uncompressed files retain clear structure, lossy media often appear close to random at the byte level even without encryption, and container documents vary widely because a single file may combine uncompressed text, deflate-compressed XML, and already compressed images or audio.
 Covering all three groups allows us to analyze how partial encryption interacts with these native byte distributions.